AJEETX/Generic.Repository.EntityFramework/README.md

 | EntityFrameworkWrapper.Test| Test App |unit tests |
 | ConsoleApp | Console  |Can be as startup project|

-> note: The nuget package **"EntityFrameworkWrapper"** is a wrapper around ORM  EntityFramework
+> nuget package **"Generic.Repository.EntityFramework"** is a wrapper around ORM  EntityFramework

 <hr />